UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/Rally/steps and settings.md

-Rally for IBM UrbanCode Build - Steps and Settings
+Rally for IBM DevOps Build - Steps and Settings
 ==================================================

 # Steps and Settings